segmentio/segment-docs/src/connections/destinations/actions.md

 > Self-service users can add a maximum of two conditions per Trigger.

+Mapping fields are **case-sensitive**.
 The following type filters and operators are available to help you build conditions:

 - **Event type** (`is`/`is not`).
 This allows you to filter by the [event types in the Segment Spec](/docs/connections/spec).
 - **Event name** (`is`, `is not`, `contains`, `does not contain`, `starts with`, `ends with`).
 Use these filters to find events that match a specific name, regardless of the event type.